Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Applications in Hyperspectral Image Processing and Analysis

-To tackle these issues, Miao et al. introduced DDS2M (Denoising Diffusion Probabilistic Models for Spatial Spectroscopy) \cite{ref92}, a self-supervised diffusion model for HSI recovery.
+To tackle these issues caused by the inherent physical difficulty of acquiring clean, paired HSI datasets in real-world remote sensing, Miao et al. introduced DDS2M (Denoising Diffusion Probabilistic Models for Spatial Spectroscopy) \cite{ref92}, a self-supervised diffusion model for HSI recovery.
 This model operates by inferring the parameters of its proposed variational spatial spectral module (VS2M) during reverse diffusion, using only the degraded HSI without needing any additional training data.
-A custom loss function based on variational inference enables untrained spatial and spectral networks to learn a posteriori distributions, which serve as transitions in the sampling chain to aid the reverse diffusion process.
-Chen et al. \cite{ref106} employ a dual window, iterative diffusion model, and reverse reconstruction to mitigate the impact of background estimation.
+A custom loss function based on variational inference enables untrained spatial and spectral networks to learn a posteriori distributions that strictly adhere to the intrinsic spatial-spectral physical dependencies of the scene, which serve as transitions in the sampling chain to aid the reverse diffusion process.
+Chen et al. \cite{ref106} employ a dual window, iterative diffusion model, and reverse reconstruction to mitigate the impact of background estimation and preserve continuous spectral signatures.
 Li et al. proposed HIR-DIFF (HSI Recovery via Diffusion Model with Untrained Prior) \cite{ref90}, a supervised HSI recovery framework.
-This framework, based on singular value decomposition (SVD) and rank-revealed QR (RRQR) decomposition, recovers clean HSIs from the product of two low-rank components.
-They also introduced a novel exponential noise schedule to accelerate the recovery process.
+This framework uses singular value decomposition (SVD) and rank-revealed QR (RRQR) decomposition to get clean HSIs back from the product of two low-rank components.
+This explicit low-rank decomposition perfectly aligns with the linear mixing physical model of HSI, ensuring that the diffusion process only operates on the fundamental spectral endmembers and spatial abundances rather than adding destructive noise to highly correlated raw bands.
+They also came up with a new exponential noise schedule to speed up the recovery process.
 Furthermore, Li et al. presented a spectral latent diffusion enhancement module \cite{ref119}, which incorporates a latent diffusion-enhanced rectangular transformer for HSI recovery.
-Their proposed multi-shape spatial rectangular self-attentive module leads to a tighter alignment with the desired HSI.
+Their proposed multi-shape spatial rectangular self-attentive module leads to a tighter alignment with the desired HSI by physically decoupling the spatial degradation from the spectral manifold.